Steve Albini: Personal life

 Albini was married to the film director Heather Whinna.
 They lived in Chicago.
 He avoided drugs and alcohol; his father was an alcoholic, which made him aware of his "own vulnerability to addiction".
 Albini maintained a food blog, documenting meals he had cooked for Whinna.
 The Los Angeles Times described him as a "good food writer" with a "laconic, dry wit".
 Albini appeared on the food show Anthony Bourdain: Parts Unknown.
-From 1996, Albini and Whinna committed charity drives during the Christmas season, responding to letters in the Chicago post office.
+From 1996, Albini and Whinna were involved in charity drives during the Christmas season, responding to letters addressed to Santa in the Chicago post office.
 They experienced conflict in deliveries after a "policy change" by the USPS in 2009 over including personal details.

 Albini was an avid poker player, particularly in mixed games.
 He won two World Series of Poker bracelets: in 2018, Albini finished first in a $1,500 stud event for $105,629; and won a $1,500 H.O.R.S.E. event in 2022 for $196,089.
 He described his relationship to the game in a 2022 PokerNews article: "Poker is one part of my life.
 So when I'm playing poker, I try to commit to it.
 I try to take it seriously.
 I try to make sure I devote the attention to it that it deserves as an occupation.
 But it's only part of my year.
 I only play tournaments at the World Series of Poker.
 I play cash games informally in Chicago.
 It's a part of my livelihood, but it's not my profession."

 Death and legacy

 Albini died from a heart attack at his home in Chicago, on May 7, 2024, at the age of 61.
 Dave Grohl dedicated a performance of the Foo Fighters song "My Hero" in his memory, and Joanna Newsom did the same with a performance of her song "Cosmia".
-On June 30 of that year, the stretch of Belmont Avenue where Electrical Audio is located was given the honorary title of "Steve Albini Way".
+On June 30, the stretch of Belmont Avenue where Electrical Audio is located was given the honorary title "Steve Albini Way".